JingyiXu404/MCSCNet/README.md

 ```

 ## 5. Contact
-If you have any question about our work or code, please email `jeremy404@buaa.edu.cn` .
+If you have any question about our work or code, please email `jingyixu@buaa.edu.cn` .